XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 * Gujarati
 * Thai

-The Thai writing system does not contain any transformations in glyph shapes, so it only requires pdfCalligraph functionality for diacritics.
+The Thai writing system does not contain any transformations in glyph shapes, so it only requires pdfCalligraph functionality to correctly render diacritics.

 <a name="using"></a>